 Primary Mission Essential Functions (PMEFs) - Those department and agency Mission Essential Functions, validated by the NCC, which must be performed in order to support the performance of NEFs before, during, and in the aftermath of an emergency.
-PMEFs need to be continuous or resumed within 12 hours after an event and maintained for up to 30 days or until normal operations can be resumed.
+PMEFs need to be continuous or resumed as soon as possible but no later than 12 hours after an event and maintained for up to 30 days or until normal operations can be resumed.

-Primary operating facility - The site of an organization's normal, day-to-day operations; the location where the employee usually goes to work.
+Primary operating facility - The site of an organization's normal, day-today operations; the location where the employee usually goes to work.
 Program - A group of related initiatives managed in a coordinated way, so as to obtain a level of control and benefits that would not be possible from the individual management of the initiatives.
 Programs may include elements of related work outside the scope of the discrete initiatives in the program.